Rectal Prolapse in Children

 - Feed your child a variety of high-fiber foods.
 This may help decrease constipation by adding bulk and softness to your child's bowel movements.
 Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
 Ask your child's healthcare provider for more information about a high-fiber diet.

 - Have your child use a potty.
-Your child's feet need to reach the ground when he sits on the potty.
-His buttocks need to be at the level of the seat.
-He should not be leaning forward or standing.
-A potty will prevent him from straining and causing a rectal prolapse.
+Your child's feet need to reach the ground when he or she sits on the potty.
+Your child's buttocks need to be at the level of the seat.
+He or she should not be leaning forward or standing.
+A potty will prevent your child from straining and causing a rectal prolapse.
 You may place your child on an adult toilet if a potty is too small.

 Call 911 for any of the following: